Veritius/bevy_stardust/README.md

 *Note: While you can use any transport layer, Stardust only includes support for native UDP, with the `udp` feature (enabled by default).*

 ### Planned features
+- Features for the UDP transport layer
     - Fragmentation
     - Error checking
     - Compression
-- Encryption
+    - Encryption (incl. authentication)
-- Randomness
 - Replication
 - Included WebRTC transport layer
 - `bevy_mod_scripting` support